Miming in instrumental performance: Reception and impact

 After the Milli Vanilli miming scandal, it "...forever embedded skepticism into the minds (and ears) of the listener."
 In the fallout of this miming controversy, MTV’s Unplugged series was launched, "a showcase for artists wanting to prove they were more than just studio creations".
 As the show used live performances with singers and acoustic instruments, it required performers to "...display their unembellished voices and ability to perform live."
 On MTV unplugged, artists could not use lip-syncing, backup tracks, synthesizers, and racks of vocal effects.
 With Unplugged, authenticity in live performances again became an important value in popular music.
-During a DJ tour for the release of the French group Justice, A Cross the Universe in November 2008, controversy arose when a photograph of Augé DJing with an unplugged Akai MPD24 surfaced.
+During a DJ tour for the release of the French group Justice, A Cross the Universe in November 2008, controversy arose when a photograph of Augé DJing with an unplugged Akai Professional MPD24 surfaced.
 The photograph sparked accusations that Justice's live sets were faked.
-Augé has since said that the equipment was unplugged very briefly before being reattached and the band put a three-photo set of the incident on their MySpace page.
+Augé has since said that the equipment was unplugged very briefly before being reattached and the band put a three-photo set of the incident on their Myspace page.

 Ellie Goulding and Ed Sheeran have called for honesty in live shows by joining the "Live Means Live" campaign, which was launched by songwriter/composer David Mindel.
 Bands display the "Live Means Live" logo to indicate to the audience that "there’s no Auto-Tune, nothing that isn’t 100 per cent live" in the show, and that there are no backing tracks.